LaurensH962/hive-arena-2025/docs/rules.md

 - they are the only player with units or buildings remaining.
 - OR: they influence more than 50% of all the cells in the map.

-If several players reach victory conditions on the same turn, tiebreakers are applied in this order:
+If several players reach victory conditions on the same turn, the one with most influence wins.
+Otherwise, the game is a shared victory between these players.

-- number of cells influenced
-- number of resources
-- number of bees

-The end game is also triggered if no resources were gathered, or no entities were created in the last N turns.
-Winner is determined as per the tiebreakers.
+The game ends in a draw if there has been no change in influence counts in the last N turns.

 ## Hardcoded values